 \subsection{Inference on the detected CPs}

 For the inference on the $k^{\rm th}$ detected CP $\tau^{\rm det}_k$, $k \in [K]$, we consider the following statistical test

-where the notation $[K] = \{1, ..., K\}$ indicates the set of natural numbers up to $K$.
+where $[K] = \{1, ..., K\}$ indicates the set of natural numbers up to $K$.
 A natural choice of the test statistic is the difference between the average of the two segments before and after the $k^{\rm th}$ CP